robotics102/um-f25/project_4/index.md

 Project 4
 {: .fs-6 .fw-300 }

+**This page has not been updated to reflect Fall 2025.
+These instructions are from Fall 2024, and are similar to what is expected in Fall 2025.**

 ## Teams

 This project will be completed individually.
 You will not need a robot until the very end.
 At that point, we will assign two people per robot.